 I never thought a 1,000 piece jigsaw puzzle would lead to a blog post.
 I’ve not done puzzles since childhood, but recently decided to give them a try.
 I’m now working on my second 1,000 piece puzzle that I obtained used at a thrift store.
 I was nervous that pieces might be missing.
 But being an advanced puzzle, with the box in good shape, and the pieces still in the original plastic bag in the box – it made me hopeful that all the pieces would be present.
 Curses on someone who would donate a puzzle with missing pieces!

 This puzzle is proving harder than the first one I did.
-I think the picture is more challenging, and I am also working on it alone.
+I think the picture is more challenging (too much sameness with colors), and I am also working on it alone.
 With the first puzzle, I had a little assistance.
 As I slowly work on it, I’ve thought of many analogies to faith, doubt, and the struggle to believe!

 I’ve often said that Christianity answers more questions than it doesn’t for me.
 There are puzzling concerns but it puts more of the puzzle together than any of the other options out there – whether another religion like Buddhism or irreligious options like agnosticism.
 I have faith that the puzzle will one day be complete, and things that don’t make sense eventually will.